katiestar99/ansible/docs/docsite/rst/scenario_guides/vmware_scenarios/vmware_scenarios.rst

 .. _vmware_scenarios:

 ****************************
-Ansible for VMware Scenarios
+Assible for VMware Scenarios
 ****************************

-These scenarios teach you how to accomplish common VMware tasks using Ansible.
+These scenarios teach you how to accomplish common VMware tasks using Assible.
 To get started, please select the task you want to accomplish.

 .. toctree::
    :maxdepth: 1